-We’re really quite lucky in this way.
+We are really quite lucky in this way.
 Living so close to all that a big city has to offer, yet we get to drive home at night to our comfortable suburban homes.
-Part of what makes living in Lake County so great is our proximity to the city, yet in our day-to-day we can enjoy the convenience, fresh air and green spaces of Lake County.
+Part of what makes living in Lake County so great is our proximity to the city, yet in our day-to-day, we can enjoy the convenience, fresh air, and green spaces of Lake County.
 Can you imagine carrying an infant bucket seat up the stairs of your three-story walk-up apartment?
 No thanks!
 But a drive in the car or a ride on the Metra means we can access the same entertainment for much less than Bucktown rent.

-When I was a kid living in the northwest suburbs (not Lake County, much closer to the city,) we used to visit frequently – small ethnic stores, favorite parks and beaches.
-However every time we drove “into the city” meaning we went Downtown or to the museum campus it was a big deal.
-My parents sweated and complained, traffic made them mad and the getting there was generally unpleasant.
-I was well into my 20’s before I drove into the scary city on my own, in fact I worked in the South Loop for a year at the mercy of the El before taking the plunge and driving in myself.
+When I was a kid living in the northwest suburbs (not Lake County, much closer to the city), we frequently visited small ethnic stores, favorite parks, and beaches.
+However, every time we drove “into the city,” meaning we went Downtown, or to the museum campus, it was a big deal.
+My parents sweated and complained, traffic made them mad, and getting there was generally unpleasant.
+I was well into my 20’s before I drove into the scary city on my own.
+In fact, I worked in the South Loop for a year at the mercy of the El before taking the plunge and driving in myself.

-The reason we take our kids in the city and encourage you to do so as well is because it’s worth it.
-Dare I say there is more experience and educational value in one day in the city, whatever you do, than another week of soccer camp?
+The reason we take our kids in the city and encourage you to do so as well is that it’s worth it.
+Dare I say there is more experience and educational value in one day in the city, whatever you do than another week of soccer camp?

-I will never, never forget the first time (high school) I went to the Art Institute with my parents.
-We took the train and a bus, and that bus ride was almost as much an education as the Monet exhibit.
-I learned more about socioeconomic status, culture, people and how privileged my suburban life was in one short bus ride than in 4 years of college.
+I will never forget the first time (high school) I went to the Art Institute.
+We took the train and a bus, and that bus ride was almost as much of an education as the Monet exhibit.
+I learned more about socioeconomic status, culture, people, and how privileged my suburban life was in one short bus ride than in 4 years of college.

 If you haven’t taken your kids into the city yet, vow to make this summer the time you try.
 Start small, visit the outskirts, like Andersonville and the Swedish American Museum.
 Visit a classic that you remember from school field trips as a child, the museums offer free and discount days.
 Or visit someplace you have never been, like the Notebaert Nature Museum.